Invokeichon/scrabble/README.md

 These types can transform into each other (with restrictions), and operate with each other (following mostly how their respective Java values operate).

+*Tarea 2*

+Additionally, an Abstract Syntaxis Tree (AST) has been implemented, in order to represent instructions and visualize the program more easily.

+These ASTs are able to use the types and operations described before (through _Adapter_ classes for each type), with the added bonus that the construction of an AST does *not* care if operations/transformations are invalid or not. _However_, upon evaluation of the tree, any invalid operations will result in a _null_.

+IType creations are now optimized through an implementation of the _Flyweight_ pattern, in order to avoid unnecessary memory usage.
+A Factory has been implemented for each type in order to accomplish this, however a general-use _TypeFactory_ is available with methods for all type creations.
+Use individual factories if you wish to instance new "memory" for a certain type.